Cabin Crew - DAN AIR REMEMBERED

 1962

 Above is a picture of Miss.
 Elizabeth Allen who was with Dan-Air from 1958.
-She was maade chief stewardess in 1962 aged 26.
+She was made chief stewardess in 1962 aged 26.
 She had studied at Jarrow Grammar School before attending finishing school at the Alliance Francais and the Sorbonne.
 When she took on the job she had 3,000 flying hours to her credit.
 She lived in Kensington.

 1965